 Wells Fargo reviews and complaints

 Wells Fargo is recovering from a few years of government actions and scandals.
 During this time, the bank was accused of opening fake accounts to meet sales targets and mistakenly foreclosing on homeowners.
 Its most recent settlements were in February and June of 2020 with the Attorneys General of California and Maryland.

 These incidents have clearly damaged consumer trust.
-Despite being in business for 167 years, as of September 2021, the bank is not accredited with the Better Business Bureau (BBB).
-It has a customer rating of 1.08 stars out of 5 based on 376 reviews, and the BBB has pressed pause on its rating while Wells Fargo responds to some of the 3,607 previously closed customer complaints that have accumulated in the past three years.
+Despite being in business for 167 years, as of July 2022, the bank is not accredited by the Better Business Bureau (BBB).
+It has a customer rating of 1.08 stars out of 5 based on 573 reviews and has accumulated over 4,500 complaints in the past three years.

-On Trustpilot, Wells Fargo has a 1.4-star TrustScore based on 573 reviews.
+On Trustpilot, Wells Fargo has a 1.3-star TrustScore based on 749 reviews.

 It’s worth noting that these comments and reviews reflect the bank in its entirety and not only its home loans division.

 What are the benefits of taking out a HELOC with Wells Fargo?